pkantue/molomolotech/E-Learning/Technical/General/Productivity_with_TickTick.md

 ## Review breakdown
 - So what is TickTick?
-  - It's a to-do & task management app to help you capture ideas, manage time and keep life on track.
+  - It's a task management app to help you capture ideas and manage your time.
-  - It integrates with your Calendar, captures personal progress, helps track your focus time and so much more!
+  - It integrates complex task definition, calendar, focus time and so much more!

-  - This is not an endorsement or sponsored video.
+> This is not an endorsement or sponsored video.

-  - Purely sharing my experience
+> Purely sharing my experience

-- TickTiick Web walkthrough
+## TickTick Web - walkthrough
+- Explain the App layout
+- Showcase my task lists
+- Over the past 10 years, are three productivity hacks I use everyday
-- I've learnt three productivity hacks that have helped me stay stress-free and efficient.
+- These have helped me stay stress-free and efficient.

+# 1. Get Better through Repetition
-# 1. Flexible Recurring Tasks
+- Flexible Recurring Tasks
 - The recurring tasks based on completion or due date
+## Tutorial: Create a recurring task with Pomo

+# 2. High-Quality Note-taking
-# 2. Text Editor with Focus Time
+- Text Editor with Focus Time
 - Use Markdown language to better text visuals (Video: _Markdown in another video_)
-- Tutorial on formulating a list - which can then be exported to Github for further project colloration under change control
+## Tutorial: Show this transcript

 # 3. Project Management with Sub-tasks
 - Forget MS Project or Excel!
 - Using sub-tasks with deadlines and recurring properties saves you time.

--
+## Tutorial: create and add Sub-tasks (Monthly view)